 - 3+3 Accelerated Law Program

-The Office of Admissions is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
+The Office of Admissions is open to assist you Monday through Friday from 8:30 a.m. to 4:30 p.m.
 We are also open on selected Saturdays.

 - Interviews: Let's talk.
 Prepare for an enjoyable conversation about your academic career, interests and personal goals.
-On-campus interviews are strongly recommended because they allow us to get to know you better, adding another dimension to your admissions application.
+Interviews are recommended because they allow us to get to know you better, adding another dimension to your admissions application.

 Please view www.union.edu/visit for additional details and our complete schedule of events, including virtual experiences.